mcquenji/gym/README.md

    - Select _Firestore rules and indexes_
    - Select `public` as the public directory
    - Select `y` for single-page app
-   - Select `N` for overwrite GitHub actions workflow files
+   - Select `N` when asked to overwrite any files
 2. Go to your repo settings and select _Secrets and Variables_ > _Actions_
    1. Add `FIREBASE_PROJECT_ID` with your Firebase project ID (e.g. `my-project`) as the value to your repository secrets
    2. Add `FIREBASE_UPPERCASE_PROJECT_ID` with your Firebase project ID in uppercase (e.g. `my-project` → `MY_PROJECT`) as the value to your repository secrets